Classifying bioacoustic data without individual call annotations using temporal convolutional networks and feature extractors: Introduction

-The primary objective of this work was to develop a robust classifier capable of distinguishing between multiple minute-long audio segments containing sperm whale clicks and those without.
-To ensure diversity of training data, we used multiple datasets, allowing the model to focus on learning vocalisation characteristics robust to changes in recording equipment and/or environment.
-Additionally, we tested various feature extraction approaches to compensate for the relative scarcity of well-labelled data for individual vocalisations.

-As our capacity for collecting large quantities of acoustic data continues to grow, so does the demand for automated detection systems to effectively process and analyse it.
-While PAM has traditionally relied upon many different computational techniques for data analysis, such as spectrogram correlation \citep{mellinger_recognizing_2000}, random forests \citep{gradisek_predicting_2017}, and support vector machines \citep{fagerlund_bird_2007}, Deep Learning (DL) methods have gained popularity for tasks like the detection of animal sounds from large acoustic datasets \citep{stowell_computational_2022}.
+Passive Acoustic Monitoring (PAM) uses acoustic recorders to survey and monitor wildlife and environments.
+In the case of marine animals, PAM offers the advantage of enabling continuous data collection, even under adverse weather conditions or when visual surveys are unfeasible.
+As our capacity for collecting large quantities of acoustic data continues to grow, so does the demand for automated detection systems to effectively process and analyse them.
+While PAM has traditionally relied on many different computational techniques for data analysis \citep{mellinger_recognizing_2000, gradisek_predicting_2017, fagerlund_bird_2007}, Deep Learning (DL) methods have gained popularity for tasks that require detection of animal sounds from large acoustic datasets \citep{stowell_computational_2022}.